lenishu/QGhana2022/README.md

 Bronze was publicly available on July 7, 2019.

-Bronze-ProjectQ was prepared by Vishal Sharathchandra Bajpe, Marija Šćekić, and Abuzer Yakaryilmaz.
+ProjectQ adaptation was done by Vishal Sharathchandra Bajpe, Marija Šćekić, and Abuzer Yakaryilmaz between June and October 2021.

 ### Video lectures

 The recording lectures for classical systems were prepared by Abuzer Yakaryilmaz in August 2020.

+The installation recording was prepared by Vishal Sharathchandra Bajpe in October 2021.

 ### Bronze-ProjectQ 2021